MartinStokroos/pyevt/README.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="1807", MODE="0660", GROUP="plugdev"
 ```

-The user should be member of the `plugdev` -group.
+The user should be a member of the `plugdev` -group.

-## 4. Code Examples
+## 5. Code Examples for Python
 ```
 from pyevt import EventExchanger